Nwo5-trg/Trigger-Indicators-2/README.md

 # Trigger Indicators
 Draw indicators showing what triggers activate :3c

-*(and more, because ive grown as a person, im no long index farming, totally)*
+*(and more, because ive grown as a person, im no longer index farming, totally)*

 ## Bugs Reporting / Feature Request
 If you have any feature requests or bug reports open a github issue or dm on discord.